BrawnyMan/roomReservation/README.md

 - [Java](https://www.oracle.com/au/java/technologies/downloads/#jdk21-windows),
 - [MariaDB](https://mariadb.org/download).

 Before running the project, you have to insert sql scipt into the database.
-The "data.sql" script is located in ./RoomReservation-app/server.
+The "data.sql" script is located in "server" folder.
 You can do it from the command line (`mysql -u [user] -p < data.sql`) or use [MySQL Workbench](https://dev.mysql.com/downloads/workbench/).

 In the SQL script, there is a timer that deletes old reservations.
 That command is run every 5 minutes, but you can change it with the same command from the "data.sql" file.